Raegan Rutty: Senior: 2018–2021

-Rutty turned senior in 2018.
+Rutty became age-eligible for senior level competition in 2018.
 She made her senior debut at the 2018 Commonwealth Games.
 During qualifications she placed 30th in the all-around and did not qualify for the final.
 Rutty next competed at the Central American and Caribbean Games.
 She only competed on the uneven bars due to sustaining an injury during warm-ups.
 She next competed at the Pan American Championships where she finished 40th in the all-around.

 Rutty was selected to represent the Cayman Islands at the 2018 World Championships in Doha.
 During qualifications she finished 137th in the all-around; she did not qualify for any event finals, but was the highest ranking for a Caymanian gymnast.

-2019

 Rutty competed at the 2019 Pan American Games where she finished 38th during qualifications.
 Rutty was selected to represent the Cayman Islands at the 2019 World Championships in Stuttgart.
 During qualifications she finished 158th in the all-around and did not qualify for the finals, nor did she qualify as an individual to the 2020 Olympic Games.
 However, Rutty was eligible to earn an Olympic berth via the tripartite invitation, which is selected closer to start of the Olympic Games.

-2021

-Rutty competed at the Pan American Championships in June.
+Rutty competed at the 2021 Pan American Championships in June.
 While there she finished 35th in the all-around.
-On June 28 Rutty officially received the Tripartite Invitation, an Olympic berth allocated to countries with less than eight athletes in individual sports or disciplines at the last two editions of the Olympic Games, to compete at the 2020 Summer Olympics.
+On June 28, 2021 Rutty officially received the Tripartite Invitation, an Olympic berth allocated to countries with less than eight athletes in individual sports or disciplines at the last two editions of the Olympic Games, to compete at the 2020 Summer Olympics.
 She became the first Caymanian Olympic gymnast and was the third Caymanian athlete qualified to the Tokyo Olympics after sprinter Kemar Hyman and swimmer Brett Fraser.
 Rutty was later joined by athlete Shalysa Wray and swimmer Jillian Crooks who also received tripartite invitations in their respective sports.
 At the Olympic Games Rutty finished 80th in qualification and did not advance to any event finals.

+Pageantry

+In 2024, Rutty competed in Miss Cayman Islands 2024, where she won the title of Miss Universe Cayman Islands and represented Cayman Islands in Miss Universe 2024.
+Although she was unplaced in competition, she was a silver finalist in the Voice for Change contest in which delegates use their voices to promote social change.
+For her entry in this contest Rutty highlighted mental health and suicide awareness, focusing on breaking the stigma surrounding the issues, and creating a supportive space for conversations that matter.